AlphaeusNg/SC2079-MDP-Group-29/README.md

 Contain information about model training process

 ### STM32
-Contains infomation for managing and functioning the robot via STM32 board
+Contains STM32 program code information for managing and functioning the robot